Aref-Akminasi/aws-developer-associate/ElastiCache.md

 ### Cache Evictions Methods

 - You delete the item explicitly in the cache
-- Item is evicted because the memory is full and it's not recently used Least Recently Used (LRU)
+- Item is evicted because the memory is full, and it's not recently used Least Recently Used (LRU)
 - You set an item time-to-live TTL ('EXPIRE' keyword)

 - **Note:** if too many evictions happen due to memory shortage, you should scale up or out